 What is a POST?

-The Physician Orders for Scope of Treatment (POST) is an extremely important tool with a number of unique features designed to help make sure your wishes are honored if you can no longer speak for yourself to make health care decisions.
+The Physician Orders for Scope of Treatment (POST) (click to see SAMPLE) is an extremely important tool with a number of unique features designed to help make sure your wishes are honored if you can no longer speak for yourself to make health care decisions.
 If you are facing serious illness or would like a POST for other reasons, click on the link to open a sample copy of the Idaho POST.
 Then, simply print it and take it to your healthcare provider and ask them to complete an actual POST with your input.

 The POST is a one-page document designed to help health care professionals (doctors, nurses, emergency medical services, long-term care/nursing home staff) and family members understand a person’s goals for care and to honor the treatment wishes of that person.
 The POST form is a short summary of treatment preferences and a physician’s order for care that is easy to read in an emergency situation.
 The POST form is not intended to replace an advance directive document (living will or durable power of attorney for health care) or other physician orders.

 The POST does replace the former Comfort One/DNR as Idaho’s recognized Do Not Resuscitate order.
 While a Comfort One/DNR form that was completed prior to July 1, 2007, is still valid (as are some DNR orders from other states), it is recommended that a POST be created to replace any other forms of DNR orders.